Less Diverse, Less Safe: The Indirect But Pervasive Risk of Test-Time Scaling in Large Language Models: Experiments and Results

-Note that the limited success of GCG can be attributed to its use of a comparatively weaker optimizer and a singular focus on the final output of the LLM, neglecting the internal effects of diverse candidate selection guided by a reward model or via MCTS.
-In comparison to AutoDAN, which does not seek to constrain TTS candidate diversity, \textsc{RefDiv} minimizes token-level diversity via Shannon Entropy while constraining the model to harmful generations, thus effectively exposing the failure mode of TTS strategies.
+\looseness-1Note that the limited success of GCG can be attributed to its use of a comparatively weaker optimizer and a singular focus on the final output of the LLM, neglecting the internal effects of diverse candidate selection guided by a reward model or via MCTS.
+In comparison to AutoDAN or AutoDAN-Turbo, which do not seek to constrain TTS candidate diversity, \textsc{RefDiv} minimizes token-level diversity via Shannon Entropy while constraining the model to harmful generations, thus effectively exposing the failure mode of TTS strategies.

-We showcase the ASR trend for each attack methodology across LLMs and TTS strategies: Figure \ref{fig:main-asr-comparison-bon} (Best-of-$N$) and Figure \ref{fig:main-asr-comparison-mcts} (MCTS).
 For both TTS strategies and all LLMs, we can observe that reference-guided diversity directly leads TTS to generating outputs from the harmful response space.
-In particular, for LLMs such as Llama3.1-8B and Gemma3-27B where AutoDAN fails, \textsc{RefDiv} stress test works quite well.
+In particular, for LLMs such as Llama3.1-8B and Gemma3-27B where other methods fail, the \textsc{RefDiv} stress test works well.
 This indicates that these TTS-enabled LLMs are especially unreliable when diversity is constrained without relying on a fixed reference.
-Due to space constraints, we provide additional experiments on the \textit{deberta} reward model in Appendix \ref{sec:variable-reward} and for $N=2,16$ in Appendix \ref{sec:variable-n}.
+We provide additional experiments for $N=2,16$ in Appendix \ref{sec:variable-n}.